 private void enterClicked(): get user-entered text from the EditText, store it in an Intent, and return it to the ActivityLoaderActivity.

-In MyBrowser’s AndroidManifest.xml file, add the necessary intent filter tags.
+In Lab3a_MyBrowser’s AndroidManifest.xml file, add the necessary intent filter tags.
 You'll need to define the right <action>, <category> and <data> elements.
 What values should be used for these?
 Remember that how you express certain values in Java can be different than how you express them in xml.

 Testing

-The test cases for this Lab are in the IntentsLabTest project in the Intents/SourceFiles/TestCases/ directory.
+The test cases for this Lab are in the Lab3a_IntentsLabTest.
 Import this project into your IDE.
-You can run the test cases either all at once, by right clicking the project folder and then selecting Run As>Android Junit Test, or one at a time, by right clicking on an individual test case class (e.g., ExplicitTest.java) and then continuing as before.
+You can run the test cases either all at once, by right clicking the project folder and then selecting Run As>Android Junit Test, or one at a time, by right clicking on an individual test case class and then continuing as before.
 The test classes are Robotium test cases, but be aware that the test cases have been tested only for the standard AVD described below.

 As you implement various steps of the Lab, run the test cases every so often to see if you are making progress toward completion of the Lab.